Creating an MCP Client: Connecting LLMs to the Real World

 }

 The client expects a path to the MCP server script as a command-line argument.
-If the path isn't provided, it prints a usage message and exits.
+No path, no party: it prints a usage message and exits.

 Initialising the MCP Client and Connecting